colorlessenergy/colorlessenergy.github.io/_projects/calorie-tracker.md

     <img src="{{ site.baseurl }}/images/calorie-tracker-food-block.png" alt="calorie tracker food block" title="calorie tracker food block">
 </div>

-To ease the flow of creating a food block a button is added to the home screen thats add a new empty food block and opens a modal to fill in the data.
+To ease the flow of creating a food block there is a button on the home page thats add a food block.

-Also when clicking on a food block a modal opens with a form to edit the food block data.
+Clicking on a food block opens a modal to edit the food block.

 ![calorie tracker edit food block modal]({{ site.baseurl }}/images/calorie-tracker-edit-food-block-modal.png "calorie tracker edit food block modal")